applied-crypto-lab/biom-auth/README.md

     - The relevant work is Constructing Cryptographic Hash Functions from Fixed-Key Blockciphers(Bellare, Hoang, Keelveedhi, and Rogaway), and can be found [here](https://www.iacr.org/cryptodb/data/paper.php?pubkey=23874).
     - The original source code can be obtained here: [JustGarble Code](https://cseweb.ucsd.edu/groups/justgarble/).

-Note that you do not need to indenpendently obtain this code in order to clone, build, and use our codebase, but we provide the links here for reference.
+Note that you do not need to independently obtain this code in order to clone, build, and use our codebase, but we provide the links here for reference.

 ## Description